 In counties with 100,000 or more population that appoint a board of review, applicants must pass an examination given by the Illinois Department of Revenue before taking office.
-The county board of any other county may, by resolution, impose a like requirement in its county.
+Other counties may impose this requirement by county board resolution.
+The county board of a county that elects board of review members (other than Cook or St. Clair counties) may require such an examination of any candidate for the board of review.

 Chief county assessment officers are clerks of the boards of review (other than in Cook County) and can answer taxpayers' questions when the board is not in session.
 The board of review office is usually located in the county courthouse.